SpideyZac/Threadly/docs/statements/task.md

 ## Usage

-!> Identifiers is text that starts with a letter then allows for a series of any letters, underscores, and numbers
+!> Identifiers are text that starts with a letter then allows for a series of any letters, underscores, and numbers

 `task [taskName: Identifier]`